bitrise-io/devcenter/_articles/tutorials/deploy/bitrise-app-deployment.md

 `Xcode Archive` generates an .ipa file which can be distributed by the `Deploy to Bitrise.io` with team members or to anyone.

 ### Android

-To distribute your Android app and its artifacts through bitrise.io, you will need two steps in your workflow:
+To distribute your Android app and its artifacts through bitrise.io, you need two steps in your workflow:

 * `Gradle Runner` or `Android Build`
 * `Deploy to Bitrise.io`